godotengine/godot-docs/classes/class_editorexportplatformmacos.rst

 :ref:`String<class_String>` **codesign/entitlements/custom_file** :ref:`🔗<class_EditorExportPlatformMacOS_property_codesign/entitlements/custom_file>`

-Custom entitlements ``.plist`` file, if specified the rest of entitlements in the export config are ignored.
+Custom entitlements ``.plist`` file, if specified the rest of the entitlements in the export config are ignored.

 .. rst-class:: classref-item-separator